openai/retro/docs/integration.rst

 Example Integration
 --------------------------------------

-This is a list of the integration files for the game `AirStriker-Genesis <https://github.com/openai/retro/blob/master/retro/data/stable/Airstriker-Genesis>`_.
+This is a list of the integration files for the game `Airstriker-Genesis <https://github.com/openai/retro/blob/master/retro/data/stable/Airstriker-Genesis>`_.

 ``Level1.state``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~